oconnorian3/recipesforu/README.md

  ## User Stories ##

   * As a First time user I want to be able to easily identify what the app is for
-    * Result Passed - Logo , additional Nav text and renedered posts make this clear
+    * Result Passed - Logo , additional Nav text and rendered posts make this clear

   * As a User I can view posts so that I can click on one to read
-    * Result Passed - You can view each and its title when visting the site
+    * Result Passed - You can view each and its title when visiting the site

   * As a User I can click on a post so that I can read the full post
     * Result Passed - Clicking on any post title allows you read full post